University of Birmingham: Mason College and Queen's College campus

 The Victorian neo-gothic Mason College Building in Birmingham city centre housed Birmingham University's Faculties of Arts and Law for over 50 years after the founding of the university in 1900.
 The Faculty of Arts building on the Edgbaston campus was not constructed until 1959–61.
 The Faculties of Arts and Law then moved to the Edgbaston campus.
 The original Mason College Building was demolished in 1962 as part of the redevelopment within the inner ring road.

 The 1843 Gothic Revival building constructed opposite the Town Hall between Paradise Street (the main entrance) and Swallow Street served as Queen's College, one of the founder colleges of the university.
 In 1904 the building was given a new buff-coloured terracotta and brick front.
 The medical and scientific departments merged with Mason College in 1900 to form the University of Birmingham and sought new premises in Edgbaston.
 The theological department of Queen's College did not merge with Mason College, but later moved in 1923 to Somerset Road in Edgbaston, next to the University of Birmingham as the Queen's Foundation, maintaining a relationship with the University of Birmingham until a 2010 review.
 In the mid 1970s, the original Queen's College building was demolished, with the exception of the grade II listed façade.

+Dubai Campus

+The university also has an affiliated Dubai campus established in 2017 at Dubai International Academic City (DIAC).
+They have since moved from the DIAC headquarters with the construction of a new campus in 2022 in the same area, inaugurated by the Dubai crown prince Hamdan Bin Mohammed Al Maktoum.
+The campus boasts of having all faculty flown in or permanently staffed from the UK campus.